 How do you operate an LLC so it isn’t an alter ego?
 Well, you follow the corporate formalities checklist.
 Yes, I know your LLC isn’t a corporation.
 It is an LLC.
 The corporate “formalities” were basically developed to act as a checklist for the courts.

 The courts say that if you follow the checklist and do the formalities, you must be operating a real company and not just an alter ego.
-If you don’t have the checklist, I’ll give you one.
-(Get your free 27 point checklist) If you’ve treated your LLC as a formal company, then the courts will treat it as a company too and protect you personally from the company’s problems.
+(An easy-to-use checklist together with explanations available in my LLC Wizard package.)
+If you’ve treated your LLC as a formal company, then the courts will treat it as a company too and protect you personally from the company’s problems.

 The big no-no is commingling money.
 Pretty much as soon as you’re operating the LLC as your personal bank account, your liability shield is toast.
 The creditors come after you personally.
 You lose the “corporate veil.”